 Avoid applying for too many credit cards at a time; space out your applications with six months in between.

-Track your credit activities to stay safe from potential frauds.
+Track your credit activities to stay safe from potential fraud.
 Use mymoneykarma's credit score tracker to stay updated with your credit score fluctuations.

 If you have old credit cards with no annual fee, try not to close that account.
 Just keep it active by making small transactions to ensure a long credit age.